Gemfile

 The Bundler 1.17 announcement includes context and a more detailed explanation of the changes in this version.
 This is a summary of the biggest changes.
 As always, a detailed list of every change is provided in the changelog.

-We've added a new command called `remove` that allows you to remove gems from the command line.
-Here's a quick example:
+that allows you to remove gems from the command line.
+Here’s a quick example:

 # Gemfile